MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/index.md

    :::image type="content" source="../media/evaluate-performance-fps-meter-overlay.msft.png" alt-text="The FPS meter." lightbox="../media/evaluate-performance-fps-meter-overlay.msft.png":::

 1. Turn off the **FPS Meter** and press `Escape` to close the **Rendering** tool.
-You are not using **FPS Meter** in this tutorial.
+You aren't using **FPS Meter** in this tutorial.

 ### Find the bottleneck

-After you measured and verified that the animation is not performing well, the next step is to answer the question "why?".
+After you measured and verified that the animation isn't performing well, the next step is to answer the question "why?".

 1. When no events are chosen, the **Summary** panel shows you a breakdown of activity.
 The page spent most of the time rendering.
 Since performance is the art of doing less work, your goal is to reduce the amount of time spent doing rendering work.